usds/techfar-hub/_topics/3_do-IT.md

 * Share the status of their IT-related, especially in relation to the acquisitions that govern them, and
 * Exchange information with OMB's US Digital Service, Presidential Innovation Fellows, GSA’s 18F Consulting and other innovation communities regarding successes and challenges.

-For more information on the AIA in your agency who can advise on/assist with innovative digital services aquisitions, please contact the council coordinator: Ursula Nkwantabisa 202-395-6811 OR 202-881-8254 | [UNkwantabisa@omb.eop.gov](mailto:UNkwantabisa@omb.eop.gov).
+For more information on the AIA in your agency who can advise on/assist with innovative digital services aquisitions, please contact the council coordinator: Ursula Nkwantabisa at 202-395-6811 OR 202-881-8254 OR [UNkwantabisa@omb.eop.gov](a href="mailto:UNkwantabisa@omb.eop.gov").

 ## Digital Contracting Cookbook